One-syllable article: Background

 The earliest known one-syllable article was a draft of Lion-Eating Poet in the Stone Den published in Volume 11 of The Chinese Student's Monthly by Yuen Ren Chao, who credited mathematician and contemporary Hu Mingfu 胡明复 with its creation.
-It was not a "true" one-syllable article in that some characters were not homophonic, leading Chao to modify the poem over time, leading to its canonical form where every syllable uses /shi/.
+It was not a "true" one-syllable article in that some characters were not homophonic, leading Chao to modify the poem over time, leading to its canonical form where every syllable uses "shi" (as in Pinyin).
+The form has been compared to Oulipian potential literature, being compared to Alphabetical Africa by Walter Abish and A Little Illustrated ABC by George Perec, but is distinguished by the Han script bypassing the need for phonetic priming to achieve successful meaning.

 One-syllable articles were popularised in Yuen Ren Chao's book Language Problems (語言問題 (语言问题, Yǔyán Wèntí), 1968), where he would showcase three poems: Lion-Eating Poet in the Stone Den, Aunt Yi, and Record of the Hungry Chickens Perching on the Machine.
 Originally having been produced earlier, they were each used to demonstrate the limits of romanizing Literary Chinese, the reason being that Literary Chinese represents Old Chinese and Classical Chinese: The former being of a completely different phonology to modern Mandarin Chinese, and the latter having a significantly different grammar and syntax.
 Therefore, when reading Chao's poems using modern Mandarin Chinese, they are completely incomprehensible, and, therefore, prove the point that romanization is unnecessary.
 Himself a proponent of Gwoyeu Romatzyh and General Chinese, he used the poems to illustrate the limits of his theory.
 Specifically, he believed that when studying Chinese philology, history, and literature, use of the Han script would be necessary.
 However, in fields such as agriculture, commerce, military affairs, and education, the Han script is unnecessary, and the more transparent Gwoyeu Romatzyh would be appropriate.

+Depending on the chosen syllable, it is possible for One-Syllable Articles to act as literature beyond linguistic curiosity; for example, Lion-Eating Poet in the Stone Den has been taken as a metalinguistic riddle, with the "Mr. Shi" in the poem being an individual hunting words (lions) before realising they are identical.
+This matches the creative process, wherein a writer must examine the characters available to a given syllable and their potential literature, then produce a coherent narrative, rhymed or otherwise.
+Traditional Chinese poetic forms such as shi and fu have been achieved; however, achieving Tang-era tone patterns highly depends on the Chinese topolect and syllable in use.

+Use in education

+Lion-Eating Poet in the Stone Den has been used in the teaching of Chinese as a foreign language to drill Chinese tones in learners, as well as introduce Classical Chinese as a concept.
+Additionally, specialised pieces have been produced to teach radical awareness to Mandarin Chinese and Classical Chinese learners via guided discovery, and as a tool for teaching translation of Literary Chinese through removing homophonic associations, forcing engagement with the language.